veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 ![Figures 2](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/squares_samples/2995.png)
 ![Figures 3](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/squares_samples/5670.png)

-### ⚙️ The model
+### ⚙️ Best model
-- **ResNet-50 pre-trained & thoroughly fine-tuned model**
+- **ResNet-50 with several unfreezed and fine-tuned layers**

-### 📝 Tried approaches | Task 2
-**OpenCV shape recognition: based on the amount of borders or angles**
-- Odds: High RMSE due to various problems, like failures in detection of figures, which are overlaid by each other; unexpected behaviour due to thick and thin borders of squares; errors in the cases of complicated images (as you can probably see on samples below).
-- However, it is still possible to achieve a decent score without using Neural Networks (the great way implemented we saw on Hackathon was a dot-placing method on the angles of figures relevant to squares & calculating their amount to find the target square quantity).

-**ViT, ResNeXt**
-- Odds: Higher RMSE compared to our custom-tuned ResNet.

-### The best result we approached was ResNet50 with unfreezed layers.
 You can find the weights for the best epoch and our cleaned, model-training `.ipynb` [here](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/Resnet50_Training.ipynb) - we finally came out with unfreezing 3 layers & tuning them afterwards.
 The Python framework used is PyTorch on CUDA.

 [The whole dataset (train & test) & `square_predict.py` script](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/tree/main/Task2).
 You'll need to extract `.zip` archives to the corresponding "train_data" and "test_data" folders in order to use them in combination with CSVs.
 Don't forget to install all required packages in your venv!

 [Model weights (Google Drive)](https://drive.google.com/file/d/13O62lw_DVluHyEMQZlAR7VpP6-gB7jL3/view?usp=drive_link) - you can either download them or fine-tune the model on your own and get weights using our `.ipynb` file.

+### 📝 Tried approaches | Task 2
+**OpenCV shape recognition: based on the amount of borders or angles**
+- Odds: High RMSE due to various problems, like failures in detection of figures, which are overlaid by each other; unexpected behaviour due to thick and thin borders of squares; errors in the cases of complicated images (as you can probably see on samples below).
+It is also irrelevant for the real world implementation in a sanctuary as we would detect not 'squares' or any other figures, but animals.
+That's why we didn't try to enhance this approach.
+- However, it is still possible to achieve a decent score without using Neural Networks (an peculiar way of implementation that we saw on Hackathon was a dot-placing method on the angles of figures relevant to squares & calculating their amount to find the target square quantity).

+**ViT, ResNeXt**
+- Odds: Higher RMSE compared to our custom-tuned ResNet.

+**MobileNet**
+This model displayed appropriate perfomance with pre-trained weights and might have achieved better RMSE if we had unfrozen and trained some layers.
+However, due to time limitations we didn't do that.
+It's also notable that MobileNet, being relatively simple, might be unsuitable for the practical application.

 ---